Skip to main content

 When viewing decided case files through our Public Access service, you can take digital photographs of most documents under certain conditions.
 However, with copyright, privacy and data protection laws, there are restrictions to what you can photograph and how you may use the photographs.
 It is important to note that any photographs taken must be for the sole purpose of inspection.
 No other use is permitted.

-What can be photographed?
+What can and cannot be photographed?

 Items which cannot be photographed include: